ibm-cloud-docs/cis/private-endpoint.md

 After you configure your virtual server instance to accept {{site.data.keyword.cloud_notm}} private network traffic, you can target the private endpoint for
 {{site.data.keyword.cis_short_notm}} by using the {{site.data.keyword.cis_short_notm}} API or {{site.data.keyword.cis_short_notm}} CLI plug-in.

-1. In a terminal window, log in to {{site.data.keyword.cloud_notm}}.
+1. Log in to the {{site.data.keyword.cloud_notm}} console.

     ```sh
     ibmcloud login
     ```
     {: pre}

     If the login fails, run the `ibmcloud login --sso` command to try again.
 The `--sso` parameter is required when you log in with a federated ID.
-If this option is used, go to the link listed in the CLI output to generate a one-time passcode.
+If you use this option, go to the link listed in the CLI output to generate a one-time passcode.
     {: note}

-2. Optional: Ensure that your account is enabled for VRF and service endpoints.
+2. Optional: Make sure that your account is enabled for VRF and service endpoints.

     ```sh
     ibmcloud account show